cosmos/cosmos-sdk/docs/building-modules/upgrade.md

 # In-Place Store Migrations

-The Upgrade module allows your modules to smoothly transition to new versions with breaking changes.
+In-place store migrations allow your modules to smoothly transition to new versions with breaking changes.
 This document outlines how to build modules to take advantage of this functionality.

 # Consensus Version